 Principle Applied How Applied 2.
 Board composition: Effective board composition requires an effective chair and balance of skills, backgrounds, experience and knowledge, with individual directors having sufficient capacity to make a valuable contribution.
 The size of a board should be guided by the scale and complexity of the organisation.
 Yes The Society had a Board of Management ("Board") comprising of a Chair, five Non-executive Board members and the Chief Executive on an ex officio basis.
 This number was considered appropriate for the size of the Society.
 Board and Committee purpose was clearly defined with respective Terms of References.
 Each member of the Board brought their own experience and specialism which also added value to the support they could offer on operational matters.
 Board diversity was achieved, and maintained, as part of the Board Succession Plan.
-The Board membership was refreshed in early 2023, which increased its independence, as recorded in these Financial Statements.
-A Board Diversity Policy was an element within the Non-executive Board member recruitment.
+Board membership has been stable in 2024, with acceptable independence as recorded in these Financial Statements.
+A Board Diversity Policy is an element within Non-executive Board member recruitment, if required.
 Individual performance and skills were evaluated through an annual appraisal process.
 The Board implemented an external Board Effectiveness Review in 2021 and the results were considered and acted upon subsequently.
+It plans to repeat this assessment every 5 years.